Galeas/CocoaPodUI/README.md

 Adding support for new builds of XCode
 --------------------------------------

-Add the build UUIDs for the versions of Xcode you wish to support to DVTPlugInCompatibilityUUIDs in Info.plist.
-This can be found by running:
+Add the build UUIDs for the versions of Xcode you wish to support to DVTPlugInCompatibilityUUIDs in CocoaPodUI-Info.plist.
+This UUID can be found by running command in Terminal:

     defaults read /Applications/Xcode.app/Contents/Info DVTPlugInCompatibilityUUID